Sudo-Ivan/reticulum-meshchatX/README.md

 - [ ] Multi-language support
 - [ ] Offline Reticulum documentation tool
 - [ ] More tools (translate, LoRa calculator, LXMFy bots, etc)
-- [ ] Codebase reorginization and cleanup.
+- [x] Codebase reorganization and cleanup.
 - [ ] Tests and proper CI/CD pipeline.
 - [ ] RNS hot reload
 - [ ] Backup/Import identities, messages and interfaces.
 - [ ] Full LXST support.
-- [ ] Move to Poetry and pyproject.toml for Python packaging.
+- [x] Move to Poetry and pyproject.toml for Python packaging.
 - [x] More stats on about page.
 - [x] Actions are pinned to full-length SHA hashes.
 - [x] Docker images are smaller and use SHA256 hashes for the images.